jmllegrand/react-101-catch/README.md

 The default value of "type" for a button is "submit", which self posts the form in your case and makes it look like a refresh.

+#### Session 19 : CSS & Animation

+use of stylus, equivalent to SAAS wo coluns & semi colons